 All this would be nice and useful if it were true

-But the truth is that the numbers provided by this system are unreliable, away from reality.
+But the truth was that the numbers provided by this system were unreliable, away from reality.

-Except for the very large websites, where statistics are more accurate, the rest of the system is almost a failure.
+Except for the very large websites, where statistics were more accurate, the rest of the system was almost a failure.

 We have seen this over and over again during the last few years.
 By comparing the real stats of websites and cross-referencing data from other webmasters too.

-We found websites with few visitors at the top 500,000 or 100,000. and on the contrary, websites with thousands of visits to rank very low under the million spot.
+We found websites with few visitors in the top 500,000 or 100,000. and on the contrary, websites with thousands of visits rank very low under the million spot.

-There are hundreds of such examples that prove what we are saying.
+There were hundreds of such examples that prove what we are saying.

-Even after so many years, it is the nature of this system that makes it unable to approach the depiction of internet reality.
-This makes it completely useless, and thus unfair.
+Even after so many years, it was the nature of this system that made it unable to approach the depiction of internet reality.
+This made it completely useless, and thus unfair.

-Many advertisers still use it to choose between websites for their advertising campaigns.
-Unfortunately, that’s a huge mistake.
+Many advertisers still used it until recently to choose between websites for their advertising campaigns.
+Unfortunately, that was a huge mistake.